RJbalikian/rs-hvsr/gpsd_update/Readme.md

 GPSD_SOCKET="/var/run/gpsd.sock"
 ```

-It will try to change this file on boot to the default value.
-You can prevent this (and keep your GPS working) with the following:
+The current version of the Raspberry Shake OS will try to change this file on boot to the default value.
+You can prevent this (and keep your GPS working) by making the file uneditable with the following:

 ```bash
 sudo chattr +i /etc/default/gpsd